FreeCodeCampTrondheim/BaWoEngine/README.md

 * controls happenings in the game that are outside the control of any character

-Entities (E.cs)
+Entities (Entity.cs)
 * defines data about in-game entities

 Data Bank (DataBank.cs)
 * stores all data and gives easy access to it

-Catalogues (C.cs)
+Catalogues (Catalogue.cs)
 * contains templates for new entities

-Generator (G.cs)
+Generator (Generator.cs)
 * classes for randomly generating content

-Player (F.cs for information feeding and R.cs for interaction response - not prioritized now in early development)
+Player (Feeder.cs for information feeding and Responder.cs for interaction response - not prioritized now in early development)
 * defines all possible responses to user actions, like retrieving data and applying choices
 * defines all automated tasks done for the user
 * includes searching, various information feeds, character creation, user choices and so forth